-Living expenses x 3 + last emergency you had = savings account goal
+Monthly living expenses x 3 + last emergency you had = savings account goal

 So simple!
 I bet you’re thinking, ‘can that really be all there is to it?’

-Yes my friends, that’s all there is to it.
+Yes, my friends, that’s all there is to it.
 It’s a nasty myth that finances have to be super complicated.
-When you break down bigger goals into bite sized chunks, you remove the mystery surrounding them.
+When you break down bigger goals into bite-sized chunks, you remove the mystery surrounding them.
 Say that you spend $2,000 on living expenses.
 Rent, insurance, transportation costs, food, utilities, entertainment, etc. The essentials to live and a few small luxuries cost you $2,000.
 Now, let’s say that your last emergency cost you $1,500.
 You fell on the ice, busted your elbow wide open, and had to get stitches.
 A physically and financially painful experience all around.

 Using this handy-dandy formula, let’s plug in our numbers.